 Ray

-A light ray in a diagram is used to show how light moves and changes when it passes through different materials.
+A light ray in a diagram is used to show how light moves and changes when it passes through space and different media.

 • Geometric optics uses the concept that light is made up of rays to explain how it behaves as it encounters different materials and media.